eclipse-ee4j/starter/README.md

 ## Roadmap
 The following is a high level roadmap for the project.
 All contributions are welcome advancing any of this work.
-* Set up nightly build.
 * Add support for other [Jakarta EE compatible runtimes](https://jakarta.ee/compatibility) such as WildFly and Open Liberty.
+* Transition to Jakarata EE 9.1.
 * Add instructions for Eclipse IDE.
 * Improve look and feel.
 * Add starter UI capability.
 * Add support for generating a Faces UI instead of REST.
-* Transition to Jakarata EE 9.1.